 Or why I even considered Common Lisp as an interesting language for that kind of exercise, and some more.
 I’ll have to tell about re-sharding data live with 16 threads and 256 databases, all in CL, someday.

-that makes that so much fun is the instant reward.
-You write some code in
+part that makes that so much fun is the instant reward.
+You write some code

 C-M-x runs the command

 eval-defun) and your code is loaded up, ready to be tested.
 In Emacs Lisp